 How hot is too hot?

-To help prevent students from becoming overcome by warmer weather, the Center of Disease Control offers these tips for preventing heat-related illness:
+The Center of Disease Control offers these tips for preventing heat-related illness: